 If you have accepted any financial aid from Cornell, the rules of the Council of Graduate Schools to which Cornell belongs require that you cannot accept an offer of admission from another institution without obtaining a written release from us.

 Where do students live?Click to Open

 Campus Life provides up-to-date information about housing and residential programs and Ithaca area resources.
 Many students live in private apartments or rooms at various distances from the campus.
 Most of these apartments are rented in the spring, though a few may still be available in August.
-A housing packet with information about Cornell and private housing opportunities is sent – by request – to applicants who accept admission.
-If possible, consider a trip to Ithaca in the spring to arrange housing.
+A housing packet with information about Cornell and private housing opportunities is sent to applicants who accept admission offers.
+If possible, consider a trip to Ithaca to arrange housing ahead of time.
 In considering housing alternatives, keep in mind that the Ithaca area has an excellent bus system, called TCAT, that parking on campus is expensive, and that the cost of housing tends to vary inversely with distance from campus and from the bus routes.

 How long does the program take?Click to Open

 Most students complete the program in two semesters.
 If entering from an undergraduate field other than MSE, completing the program may take an additional summer at the beginning or end, or an additional semester.